 At any time in our life, curveballs can take us off guard.
 Sometimes it's that extra request from our boss or a friend bails for a getaway we'd been looking forward to for months.
 If you are resilient, then you have the ability to keep your balance in the midst of challenges.
 Resilience allows you to recover more quickly.

-Of course, small household floods are minor setbacks, but there are also major setbacks in life: the COVID pandemic, loss of a job, break-up of a relationship, or a sudden unexpected loss.
+Of course, small household floods are minor setbacks, but there are also major setbacks in life: illness, loss of a job, a relationship break-up, or a sudden unexpected loss.
 What we need at times like these is resiliency—the ability to bounce back.

 What Is Resilience?